psaurabh11/pythonvs/README.md

 `pip install datetime`

 - If any of the `Library` is getting error in installation you can download `.whl` for<br />
-manual installation [Link](https://www.lfd.uci.edu/~gohlke/pythonlibs/).After downloading the file install it in the project directory
+manual installation [Link](https://www.lfd.uci.edu/~gohlke/pythonlibs/).
+After downloading the file install it in the project directory
 `pip install filename.whl`

 ## Installation